mustafiz-codes/calendar-event-backend/Readme.md

 - [Express](https://expressjs.com/) - The web framework used
 - [MongoDB](https://www.mongodb.com/) - The database used
 - [Node.js](https://nodejs.org/) - The runtime environment used

+## **API Endpoints**

+# API Endpoints

+- `POST /events`: Create a new event.
+- `GET /`: Get all events.
+- `GET /events/:id`: Get a specific event by its ID.
+- `PUT /events/:id`: Update an event by its ID.
+- `DELETE /events/:id`: Delete an event by its ID.
+- `GET /range`: Get events within a specified range.

+# Router Handlers

+- `getEventsByRange`: Handler for the `GET /range` endpoint.
+- `getEventById`: Handler for the `GET /events/:id` endpoint.
+- `updateEventById`: Handler for the `PUT /events/:id` endpoint.
+- `updateRecurringEvents`: Handler for the `PUT /recurring/:recurringEventId` endpoint.
+- `deleteEventById`: Handler for the `DELETE /events/:id` endpoint.
+- `deleteRecurringEvents`: Handler for the `DELETE /recurring/:recurringEventId` endpoint.

 ## **Author**